Vaibhav-Fulara/Resume/README.md

 # Resume
-This is my resume and my first project in Web Development.
+This is my resume and also my first project in Web Development.
 Feel free to contact me in case of any queries and/ or suggestions.